lgeurts/lgeurts.github.io/_posts/2018-06-29-artificial-intelligence-basics.md

 ---

 These are ***personal notes***, broadly intended to cover basics for ***machine learning***, and ***artificial intelligence***.
-They are intended to provide intuitive understandings of concepts that I encounter while wading my way through course materials and a host of online articles.
+They are intended to provide intuitive understandings of concepts that I encounter, while wading my way through course materials and a host of online articles.

 Some final caveats:
 * This post may not be helpful for your purposes.